reefland/ansible-k3s-argocd-renovate/README.md

   * [API Server](./images/dashboard_dotdc-apiserver-1.png) - [Screen Shot #2](./images/dashboard_dotdc-apiserver-2.png)
   * [CoreDNS](./images/dashboard_dotdc-coredns-1.png) - [Screen Shot #2](./images/dashboard_dotdc-coredns-2.png)
 * Several from Kubernetes-Mixin (Deployed by Kube-Prometheus-Stack)

+---

+## Upgrading K3s Kubernetes

+The [K3s System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) is deployed to the `system-upgrade` namespace and `system-upgrade` ArgoCD project.
+It is used to perform rolling upgrades to newer Kubernetes releases when available.
+See [Configuration Settings](docs/upgrade-controller-settings.md) for more details.